 Finally, they are all approachable human beings who have lives and interests beyond the law that they are happy to share with students.

 For more information about Lewis & Clark Law School faculty, please visit our faculty directory.

-In addition to full-time faculty and staff, the law school draws between ten and twenty adjunct faculty members per year from the region’s leading practitioners in environmental and natural resources law.
+In addition to full-time faculty and staff, the law school draws between ten and twenty adjunct faculty members per year from the region’s leading practitioners in environmental, natural resources, and energy law.
 The seminars they teach reflect their special expertise and practical experience.